LonamiWebs/Telethon/readthedocs/index.rst

 Pure Python 3 Telegram client library.
 Official Site `here <https://lonamiwebs.github.io/Telethon>`_.
-Please follow the links below to get you started.
+Please follow the links below to get you started, and remember to read the :ref:`changelog` when you upgrade!

 .. _installation-and-usage: